 For help with Osiris, Solis ID, Blackboard, a new password or other things related to the ICT provided by Utrecht University, you can consult the this webpage, or call 030-2534500 or send a message via Whatsapp to +31610034493.

 As a student registered at Utrecht University, you receive a digital student card stating the degree programme in which you are enrolled and the period of enrollment.
 You will find your student card in the MyUU app.
 You can log in to the app with your Solis-id.
 If you prefer a paper version as proof of enrollment or cannot use the app, you can print your Proof of Enrollment from Osiris.
 For more information, please look here.

 In case you want to get student discounts, you can apply for an ISIC card.
 More information can be found here.

 All useful information for students can be found on the student website.
 You can log on to the student website to enter the MyUU portal, where you will find a convenient overview of your grades, timetable and study progress.
 On your mobile phone you can make use of the MyUU-app.
 Here you will have everything at hand in one place: your timetable, grades, library card and your digital student card.

-If you are unable to travel to Utrecht due to travel or other restrictions, you can start your programme online in the first semester and join us in Utrecht for the start of the second semester (1st of February 2021).
+If you are unable to travel to Utrecht due to travel or other restrictions, you can follow all education in the academic year 2020-2021 online.
 It’s too soon to oversee the full impact for those who cannot travel (yet).
 We will do our very best to minimize study delay.